My saga of traveling with cats went pretty smooth

 During the flight, both cats did great.
 I only heard two meows during the takeoff and none during the flight or car ride home.
 I’m so proud of them.

-I sincerely hope these tips benefit you and your cats on your next trip.
+I sincerely hope these tips benefit you the next time you are traveling with cats.
 Safe travels to you and your furry friends!